Common Stocks, Preferred Stocks: Basic Concepts

 Large companies that are profitable, but have little potential for growth, will start paying dividends, usually quarterly.
 Usually the dividend is paid in cash, but sometimes, to conserve cash, a company will declare a stock dividend instead of a cash dividend.
 The stock dividend is stated as a percentage of stock owned.
 Thus, with a 10% dividend, each stockholder will get 1 more share of stock for every 10 owned.
 The shareholders' proportionate interest in the company is unchanged, but each share will be worth less.

 The dividend department of a broker collects and distributes cash dividends for stocks held in street name; it also distributes interest payments, stock dividends, stock splits, rights offerings, warrants, and any other distributions to stock- or bond-holders.
 The dividend dispersing agent (DDA) of a corporation distributes cash, property, or stock dividends to broker-dealers holdings the securities in street name.
 The broker-dealers then distribute the dividends to the appropriate account owners.
 The transfer agent distributes stock splits to the broker/dealer.
 For stockholders owning the shares directly, the DDA or the transfer agent contacts the stockholder directly.
-Normal stock dividends are treated the same as cash dividends, but if stock distributions are 25% or more of the outstanding shares or if stock splits increase the total shares outstanding by 25% or more, than the ex-date of the stock dividends and stock splits of 5 for 4 or better is the 1st business day following the payable date.
+Normal stock dividends are treated the same as cash dividends, but if stock distributions are 25% or more of the outstanding shares or if stock splits increase the total shares outstanding by 25% or more, than the ex-date of the stock dividends and stock splits of 5 for 4 or better is the 1st business day after the payable date.

 Preferred Stock